dapak2002/programming-languages-2022/report.md

 **Submission:**  Submit the URL of your github repo (containing report.tex and report.pdf) via Canvas.
 Make sure that you share access to your private repo with me (alexhkurz is my github name).

-Do not make different copies of report.tex or report.pdf.
+Do not keep different copies of your report in the repo.
 I will use git to verify timestamps and git's version control if I need to go back to an earlier version.

 ## Grading Guidelines